Southeast Nebraska and Omaha Tour

 Includes the Cass County Historical Museum.
 Visit the Schilling Wildlife Management Area to see the Mouth of the Platte River at its confluence with the Missouri River.

-The Louisville State Recreation Area on NE 50 features modern campgrounds, camping pads, swimming, fishing, picnicking, hiking, and canoe access to the Platte River.
+The Louisville State Recreation Area on NE 50 features modern campgrounds, camping pads, swimming, floating playground, fishing, picnicking, hiking, and canoe access to the Platte River.

 8. Platte River State Park